 The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, or GAAP.
 The financial statements and notes are representations of the Company's management, which is responsible for their integrity and objectivity.
-These accounting policies conform to accounting principles generally accepted in the United States and have been consistently applied in the preparation of the consolidated financial statements, except for the new accounting pronouncements adopted during the fiscal year ended January 31, 2021, as described below.
+These accounting policies conform to accounting principles generally accepted in the United States and have been consistently applied in the preparation of the consolidated financial statements.